The Math Hurdle is Psychological and Circumstantial

 Like with any kind of negative behavior or self-perception, math anxiety can’t be banished with words alone.

 Phrases like “you shouldn’t have a fear of math” or “you can do it, get over it” are counter-productive.
-More than anything else, struggling students need our empathy and understanding.
-Furthermore, children and adults alike need proof to be convinced, especially when ample evidence such as continuous low grades confirms their negative self-assessment.
+More than anything else, struggling students need empathy and understanding.
+Children and adults alike need proof to be convinced, especially when ample evidence such as continuous low grades confirms their negative self-assessment.

 Detecting Math Anxiety at Home